awsdocs/amazon-glacier-developer-guide/doc_source/using-aws-sdk-for-dot-net.md

 ## Using the Low\-Level API<a name="about-low-level-dotnet-api"></a>

-The low\-level `AmazonGlacierClient` class provides all the methods that map to the underlying REST operations of Amazon Glacier \( [API Reference for Amazon Glacier](amazon-glacier-api.md)\)\.
-When calling any of these methods, you must create a corresponding request object and provide a response object in which the method can return an Amazon Glacier response to the operation\.
+The low\-level `AmazonGlacierClient` class provides all the methods that map to the underlying REST operations of Amazon S3 Glacier \(Glacier\) \( [API Reference for Glacier](amazon-glacier-api.md)\)\.
+When calling any of these methods, you must create a corresponding request object and provide a response object in which the method can return a Glacier response to the operation\.

 For example, the `AmazonGlacierClient` class provides the `CreateVault` method to create a vault\.
 This method maps to the underlying Create Vault REST operation \(see [Create Vault \(PUT vault\)](api-vault-put.md)\)\.
-To use this method, you must create instances of the `CreateVaultRequest` and `CreateVaultResponse` classes to provide request information and receive an Amazon Glacier response as shown in the following C\# code snippet:
+To use this method, you must create instances of the `CreateVaultRequest` and `CreateVaultResponse` classes to provide request information and receive a Glacier response as shown in the following C\# code snippet:

 ```
 AmazonGlacierClient client;